 Follow These Rules for Comma Usage

-- Use commas to set off direct addresses to a person.
+- Use commas to set off direct address to a person.

 Example: Joanne, please stop talking.

-- Use commas to set off expressions which interrupt or introduce the sentence.
+- Use commas to set off expressions that interrupt or introduce the sentence.

 Example: Of course, I am right about the situation.
 However, you think you are too.